-Test DIP Switch - A test DIP switch is provided to reduce all time delays settings to 10 seconds during troubleshooting or verification of unit operation.

-IMPORTANT: Operation of unit in test mode can lead to accelerated wear and premature failure of components.
-The "TEST" switch must be set back to "NO" after trouble-shooting or servicing.
+Test DIP Switch - A test DIP switch is provided to reduce all time delay settings to 10 seconds during troubleshooting or verification of unit operation.
+Note that operation of the unit while in test mode can lead to accelerated wear and premature failure of the unit.
+The TEST switch must be set back to "NO" for normal operation.

-Freeze Sensor - The default setting for the freeze limit trip is 30 F (sensor number 1); however this can be changed to 15 F by cutting the R24 resistor located on top of the DIP switch SW1.
+Freeze Sensor - The default setting for the freeze limit trip is 30 F (sensor number 1); however this can be changed to 15 F by cutting the R30 resistor located on top of the DIP switch SW1.
+The default setting for the freeze limit trip is 30 F (sensor number 1); however this can be changed to 15 F by cutting the R24 resistor located on top of the DIP switch SW1.
 Since freeze sensor 2 is dedicated to monitor the evaporator coil it is recommended to leave the factory default setting on the board.
-The Complete C controller will constantly monitor the refrigerant temperature with the sensor mounted close to the condensing water coil between the thermal expansion valve and water coil.
+The C board controller will constantly monitor the refrigerant temperature with the sensor mounted close to the condensing water coil between the thermal expansion valve and water coil.
 If temperature drops below or remains at the freeze limit trip for 30 seconds, the controller will shut the compressor down and enter into a soft lockout condition.
 Both the status LED and the Alarm contact will be active.
-The LED will flash three times the code associated with this alarm condition.
-If this alarm occurs 2 times (or 4 if DIP switch is set to 4) within an hour the Complete C controller will enter into a hard lockout condition.
+The LED will flash three times with the code associated with this alarm condition.
+If this alarm occurs 2 times (or 4 if DIP switch is set to 4) within an hour, the C board controller will enter into a hard lockout condition.
 It will constantly monitor the refrigerant temperature with the sensor mounted close to the evaporator between the thermal expansion valve and evaporator coil.
 If temperature drops below or remains at the freeze limit trip for 30 seconds, the controller will shut the compressor down and enter into a soft lockout condition.
 Both the status LED and the Alarm contact will be active.
-The LED will flash three times the code associated with this alarm condition.
-If this alarm occurs 2 times (or 4 if DIP switch is set to 4) within an hour the controller will enter into a hard lockout condition.
+The LED will flash six times the code associated with this alarm condition.
+If this alarm occurs 2 times (or 4 if DIP switch is set to 4) within an hour, the controller will enter into a hard lockout condition.